 Be steady and well-ordered in your life so that you can be fierce and original in your work (Gustav Flaubert (1821-80)).

 7.45 am: A communion.
 8.15 am: The beginning of the Summer Term.
 The above maxim was beloved of Frank Zappa — one of the most audacious, iconoclastic, and challenging musician-composers of the 20th century.
-In his private life, he was a rather conservative family man: a loyal husband and a good father, who dissuaded his children from indulging in the drugs, smoking, and alcohol that were endemic to the rock-star lifestyle.
+In his private life, he was a rather conservative family man: a loyal husband some say) and a good father, who dissuaded his children from indulging in the drugs, smoking, and alcohol that were endemic to the rock-star lifestyle.
 Organisation, structure, direction, routine, and self-discipline are, together, the engine that drives spontaneity, imagination, boundary-breaking, and significance in creative work.
 I’m fully persuaded of this.

 Over the Easter vacation, I furthered my reading of applied theology, began devising a programme to enable a more systematic inquiry into music theory (via the guitar), began a biography on Django Reinhardt, and completed the text for The Aural Bible I website.
 I had, too, enjoyed reflective walks around the local landscape.
 There were moments of ‘transportation’: